What is basic income?

 How is the study designed?

 We plan to conduct a randomized controlled trial to examine the effects of basic income at the individual level.
 We intend to enroll participants distributed across two states.
-Roughly half will be in the treatment group and receive a basic income of $1,000 per month for three or five years.
-The other half will be the control group and receive $50 per month.
+Roughly a third will be in the treatment group and receive a basic income of $1,000 per month for three years.
+The other two-thirds will be the control group and receive $50 per month.
 Both groups will receive small monetary incentives to complete surveys.
 We’ll measure a wide variety of outcomes using surveys and administrative data.

 What are you trying to measure?